solo-io/workshops/gloo-mesh-2-0-single-cluster/README.md

 As you can see, it will be applied to all the routes that have the label `request_timeout` set to `"0.5s"`.

-Then, you need to create a RouteTable with the label set in the corresponding route.
+Then, you need to create a `RouteTable` with this label set in the corresponding route.

 ```bash
 cat << EOF | kubectl --context ${CLUSTER1} apply -f -